Can the Police Seize and Search my Cell Phone?

 The information contained on a person’s cell phone can provide invaluable information to law enforcement.
 When, though, can police seize and search a cell phone?
-Are there are any legal safeguards to protect the vast amount of private data that is likely stored on your cell phone?
+Are there are any legal safeguards to protect the vast amount of private data potentially stored on your cell phone?
 Ohio courts have indicated that its citizen’s Fourth Amendment rights are important and should be protected.

 The Fourth Amendment to the United States Constitution protects you from unreasonable searches and seizures.
 Generally, police may not seize your cell phone unless they have a warrant based on probable cause.